avidbots/flatland/docs/core_functions/model_plugins.rst

 It is often desireable to perform updates at a slower rate than what the simulation is running at.
 For example, the simulation might be executing in real time speed at 200Hz, and you wish to publish laser data at 10Hz.
-This can be done through the UpdateTimer class from flatland plugins.
-The following code snippet shows how it is used, and more information and examples can be from the UpdateTimer documentation as well as examples in flatland_plugins.
+This can be done through the flatland_plugins/UpdateTimer class.
+The following code snippet shows how it can be used, and more information and examples can be obtained from API documentation as well as examples in flatland_plugins.

 .. code-block:: Cpp